Maxwellian quantum mechanics: New solution

-It is interesting that the magnetic current and charge densities in eqs.(52) and (53) satisfy the system of generalized continuity equation, we have recently introduced \cite{hishmy}.
+It is interesting that the magnetic current and charge densities in Equations (52) and (53) satisfy the system of generalized continuity equation, we have recently introduced \cite{hishmy}.
 Equation (52) states that the magnetic charge is conserved.
-Hence, the system of equations, Eqs.(38) - (41) and eqs.(47) - (50) are equivalent.
+Hence, the system of equations, Equations (38) - (41) and Equations (47) - (50) are equivalent.
+We have shown recently that expressing Maxwell's equations in complex (quaternionic) form leads immediately to existence of magnetic charges (monopoles) \cite{arb7}.